 The volume of Chinese buyers in Phuket was somewhat lower in the second half of 2018, owing in part to a boating accident involving Chinese nationals (see A Relatively Recent Swan on pg.
 66).
 During this time, the country has also been clamping down on people taking money out of China (as mentioned above).

 Money coming from China will be a fundamental driver in Phuket real estate for the foreseeable future.
 As the number of tourists increases, even more Chinese will be exposed to the benefits of Phuket property investments.
 This is a relatively new segment of buyers, and as it grows it should add increasing buoyancy to the real estate sector, both in Phuket and the rest of Thailand.

 THE INDIAN SUBCONTINENT AS A KEY DRIVER AHEAD?

-India currently sends the seventh largest number of tourists to Thailand each year, but these 1.3 million visitors are only 0.1% of India’s population.
+Before the world experienced Covid, India sent the seventh largest number of tourists to Thailand each year.
+But the important point to note here is that the 1.3 million visitors made up only 0.1% of India’s population.
 To put this in perspective, the Netherlands ranks sixth in terms of visitors to the UK each year, but the 2.06 million people who travel from Holland to Britain annually represent nearly 12% of the Dutch population.